"Hyakki Yagyo" Guinomi Set

 Price listed here is a price for whole set of 10 Guinomi sake cups.

 By ordering here you will be able to purchase the whole set .

 Countries (or Regions) we ship Regularly

 Currently, the locations to which we ship our products internationally regularly are limited to the following countries or regions.
-This has been revised due to COVID.
+This has been revised on Dec.
+2022.